matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 On receipt of the `m.login.protocol_accepted` message:

-- In accordance with [RFC8628](https://datatracker.ietf.org/doc/html/rfc8628#section-3.3.1) the new device must display the user_code in order that the user can confirm it on the OIDC Provider if required.
+- In accordance with [RFC8628](https://datatracker.ietf.org/doc/html/rfc8628#section-3.3.1) the new device must display the `user_code` in order that the user can confirm it on the OIDC Provider if required.
-- The new device then starts to poll the OIDC Provider by making [Device Access Token Requests](https://datatracker.ietf.org/doc/html/rfc8628#section-3.4) using the interval and bounded by expires_in.
+- The new device then starts to poll the OIDC Provider by making [Device Access Token Requests](https://datatracker.ietf.org/doc/html/rfc8628#section-3.4) using the interval and bounded by `expires_in`.

 *New device => OIDC Provider via HTTP*